The Shimotsuke Kiyotaki rods work where others won't.

 For years, people in the Southeast and Northeast US would scoff at the very idea that tenkara was meant for small streams.
 They would point to streams where you couldn't even extend an 11 or 12 foot tenkara rod, let alone fish with it.
 For years, I carried the Shimotsuke Kiyotaki rods for just those streams.
 And for years, no other US company had rods shorter than 11'.

-The Kiyotaki rods come in a wide range of lengths, but the ones that work where others won't are the three shortest ones, the Kiyotaki 18, 21 and 24.
+The Kiyotaki rods come in a wide range of lengths, but the one that works where others won't is the shortest one, the Kiyotaki 18.
 The Kiyotaki 18 is right at 6'.
-The Kiyotaki 21 is 7 ' and the Kiyotaki 24 is just under 8'.

 Initially, I sold the Kiyotaki 18 as a micro fishing rod, and truthfully, it's not a bad choice for micro fishing.